 How to watch Thursday Night Football during 2022 NFL season

-How to watch Thursday Night Football during 2022 NFL season originally appeared on NBC Sports Philadelphia
+How to watch Thursday Night Football during 2022 NFL season originally appeared on NBC Sports Bayarea

 It’s a new era of Thursday Night Football.